GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/19/transferring-power-to-wheels.md

 ![Printed Wheel Hub](/2018/10/printed-wheel-hub.jpg "Printed Wheel Hub"){ : style="margin-bottom:20px;margin-top:10px;width:100%;"}

-Now, internal tabs are going to be connected to motor controller (H bridge of some kind) for power and to voltage regulator for ATmega controller, nRF24L01 transceiver for communication to RPi and AS5600 as wheel's "rotary encoder" sensor...
+Now, the internal tabs are going to be connected to motor controller (H bridge of some kind) for power and to voltage regulator for ATmega controller, nRF24L01 transceiver for communication to RPi and AS5600 as a wheel's "rotary encoder" sensor...